dry-rb/dry-monads/docsite/source/pattern-matching.html.md

 name: dry-monads
 ---

-Ruby 2.7 introduces pattern matchings, it is nicely supported by dry-monads 1.3+.
+Ruby 2.7 introduces pattern matching, it is nicely supported by dry-monads 1.3+.

 ### Matching Result values